Abi Mason (Supporting Researcher)

 Feedback from usability testing was incorporated into this prototype iteration.
 The "common questions" section was made tabular so less text was visible at once.

-Students were often confused about the differences between the department's four majors.
+Students were confused about the differences between the department's four majors.
 A webpage was developed that compares, in detail, all the department majors.
+This tool would reduce decision complexity and clarify degree differences.

-Every student interviewed wished for a webpage that providing curated content specific to their major.
-This new feature will meet the needs of students in all stages of their challenging academic career (e.g., choosing a major, connecting their major to a career path).
+Every student interviewed wished for a webpage that consolidated and curated content specific to their major.
+This new feature will meet the needs of students in all stages of their challenging academic career (e.g., choosing a major, connecting their major to a career path) while reducing their cognitive load.

-Most surprising and complimentary was the noted comparison of this new design with other websites across the Michigan State University campus by students and colleagues.
+Most surprising were the organic comparisons by students and staff between this solution with other websites across the Michigan State University campus.
 A student mentioned, "If I had this, school would be easier.
-It's way more user friendly than any other MSU website.
+It's way more user-friendly than any other MSU website.
 It has everything you need from starting here, classes, to find careers.
 It would be great for other majors across campus."
-Meanwhile, an academic advisor (from another unit) who happened to see the prototype told me, "I've seen a lot of webpages in my nine years of advising at MSU.
+Meanwhile, an academic advisor from another unit said, "I've seen a lot of webpages in my nine years of advising at MSU.
 This one is by far the best I've seen."

 The implications of this project extended beyond what was initially expected.
 The data, findings, and design ideas generated from this project: